eighteyes/tt-rules/manual.md

 More then one child automatically split into two groups at Release Square.
 ## Pathing Mechanics
 Every group has a Turn Pattern which are decisions considered called Pathing.
-L R LR RL LRL RLR LRR RRL
+LR RL LRL RLR LRR RRL
 Pathing determines which direction the children run once escaped, and the subsequent decisions they make when reaching Decision Points following Paths.
+If a child reaches the Inner Path, they can smell fresh air and cannot be recaptured or eaten.

 ### Turn Around
 When a Group encounters the end of a path that has a building attached, they turn around 180°.